Last updated on 5 January 2023

 - To get new pages ranked faster, drop the URL of the page into GSC and request an index

 Analytics are some of the most used metrics in eCommerce.
 It’s important to know where and what your customers are doing.
 Shopify has its own analytics built-in, which are very useful.

 Of course, depending on the Shopify plan you are on, you may get more options.
 Shopify basic is quite limited, but the next plans up are much more advanced.
 You can see metrics such as which products have sold the most, product conversion rates, average order value and much more.

 I would highly suggest you install both Google Analytics Universal (old version) & the new Google Analytics 4.
 I have written an extensive guide on how to install GA into Shopify here.

 Collection pages play an important role in SEO.
 Sometimes it’s difficult to rank a specific product page for a keyword, so you can use collection pages to rank for that keyword instead, as long as it’s relevant.

 Collection pages rank really easily on Google as they aren’t product pages with pricing etc. they are simply a page showing off a set of your products.

 You will need to add content to the collection page for Google to rank it.
 I’m talking about adding a lot of words and information that talks about the keyword/products that you are describing.
 I would suggest adding the content below the products, so people can see the products instantly, as that’s what collection pages are for.
 The content is simply to get on Googles Search radar.

-If there’s any tips & tricks you would like to mention, please comment them below and I would love to add them.
+If there are any tips & tricks you would like to mention, please comment below and I would love to add them.